makoru-hikage/api-org-app/yoyotest/USAGE.md

 #### GET /api/notes

 You need a JSON body that has an item called "search_filter", which is a JSON of key-value pairs derived from form data.
+Only what the logged in user owns will appear.

 Such as:
 ```